wildfly/quickstart/README.md

         mvn jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml

-4. You can configure the Maven user settings if you do not want to add the alternate path parameter each time you issue a Maven command.
+4. If you do not want to append the alternate path parameter each time you issue a Maven command, you can configure the Maven user settings as follows:
     * If you have an existing `~/.m2/settings.xml` file, modify it with the configuration information from the `example-settings.xml` file.
-    * If there is no `~/.m2/settings.xml` file, copy the `example-settings.xml` file to the `~/.m2` directory and rename it to `settings.xml`.
+    * If there is no `~/.m2/settings.xml` file, copy the modified `example-settings.xml` file to the `~/.m2` directory and rename it to `settings.xml`.

+<a id="as7mavenconfig"></a>
+### Configure Maven for JBoss AS 7

+If you are using the JBoss AS 7 Quickstart distribution, the community artifacts are available in the Maven central repository so no additional configuration is needed.

 <a id="runningquickstarts"></a>
 Run the Quickstarts